-- UnboundID Directory Proxy Server (version 3.x or later) - Alcatel-Lucent 8661 Directory Proxy Servers (3.x or later)
+- > UnboundID Directory Proxy Server (version 3.x or later) - Alcatel-Lucent 8661 Directory Proxy Servers (3.x or later)

-The Sync-thru-Proxy feature is only available for deployments in combination with a backend set of standalone or replicated UnboundID Directory Servers (version 3.x or later) or Alcatel-Lucent 8661 Directory Server (3.x or later).
+The Sync-through-Proxy feature is only available for deployments in combination with a backend set of standalone or replicated UnboundID Directory Servers (version 3.x or later) or Alcatel-Lucent 8661 Directory Server (3.x or later).

 This chapter presents the procedures to set up a Sync-through-Proxy deployment and provides some background information on how it works.
-Before setting up the Synchronization Server, review the section "Configuration Model" on page 17 to understand the important components of the Synchronization Server.
+Before setting up the Synchronization Server, review the section Configuration Model to understand the important components of the Synchronization Server.
 Also, review the Proxy Server Administration Guide for background information on the proxy server.